krakenrf/krakensdr_doa/README.md

 With this method you can then browse to http://krakensdr:8080 to load up the web interface.

+### Pi 4 Overclock
+To get the best performance we recommend adding aftermarket cooling to your Pi 4 and overclocking to at least 2000 MHz.
+We won't provide instructions for overclocking here, but they can be easily Googled.

 ### KerberosSDR Setup (KrakenSDR users Ignore)

 <details>